Rodents

 Clean yourself up: Wash your hands thoroughly with soap and water when you’re done.

-Rodents can carry germs that sometimes make people sick.
+Rodents can carry pathogens that sometimes make people sick.
 Here are a few illnesses they might spread:

-Hantavirus: A serious illness that comes from breathing in germs from rodent droppings.
+Hantavirus: A serious respiratory illness that comes from breathing in germs from rodent droppings.

 Salmonella: A common foodborne illness that can make your stomach upset.